-Medical insurance information, assistance, and application forms are available to be picked up in the Student Services office at both campuses.
+Medical insurance information, assistance, and application forms are available to be picked up from the Office of the Registrar at either campus.

 Academic Advising

 A well-organized student is a successful student.
 Students completing university transfer or degree programs are assisted to create a study plan to ensure that they are on track to meet program and graduation requirements.